classdojo/policies/privacy.md

 >Basically,
 >
 >If you're located in the EU you can contact ClassDojo’s appointed local representative in the EU, European Data Protection Office (EDPO) using their [online request form](https://www.edpo.brussels/contact).
-If you are located in the UK, you can contact ClassDojo’s appointed local representative in the UK, EDPO using their [online request form] ttps://edpo.com/uk-gdpr-data-request/.
+If you are located in the UK, you can contact ClassDojo’s appointed local representative in the UK, EDPO using their [online request form]https://edpo.com/uk-gdpr-data-request/.
 * * *

 ## HOW LONG DOES CLASSDOJO KEEP INFORMATION ABOUT ME?